Siva021/Angular-Task/README.md

 The project is about the usage of datatable

-Live demo for this project is available in below URL, https://angulardatatabletask.firebaseapp.com
+Live demo for this project is available in this URL, https://angulardatatabletask.firebaseapp.com

 ## Development server